HenrikBengtsson/jottr.org-blogdown/content/post/2022-04-22-parallelly_1.31.1.md

 [1] "compiler" "parallel" "utils"    "base"
 ```

 Like **base**, **compiler** is a package that R always loads.
-The **parallel** package is loaded because it provides the code for background R workers.
+The **parallel** package is loaded because it provides the code for running the background R workers.
 The **utils** package is loaded because `makeClusterPSOCK()` validates that the workers are functional by collecting extra information from the R workers that later may be useful when reporting on errors.
 To skip this, pass argument `validate = FALSE`.

 ### New argument `rscript_sh`